-Early Life of Rukmini Devi Arundale
+Early Life and Marriage of Rukmini Devi Arundale

 Rukmini Devi Arundale was born at Maduraion February 29, 1904, during the auspicious Mahamaham Festival.
 Rukmini Devi was one of eight children of her parents.
 Her father Nilakantha Sastri belonged to an orthodox Brahmin family of Sanskrit scholars.
 During her childhood, she had fleeting glimpses of Bharatanatyam at the Navaratri festival organized by her father for the Maharaja.
 In those days, dance was an integral part of temple festivals.
 Rukmini Devi Arundale was married to George Arundale, a foreigner and a leading member of the Theosophical Society.
 The marriage helped her to get exposure to foreign audiences and also to widen her mental horizon.

 Career of Rukmini Devi Arundale

-Personal Life of Rukmini Devi Arundale
+Honours to Rukmini Devi Arundale